 The Board of Directors deliberates and determines matters specified in the Regulations of the Board of Directors, in addition to important management issues including the basic management policy as well as matters stipulated by laws and regulations and in the Articles of Incorporation.
-With regard to decision-making authority over matters other than those to be resolved by the Board of Directors, the Rules for the President and General Managers Meeting are established, among other rules, and the decision-making authority is delegated to executive directors and others at the President and General Managers Meeting.
+With regard to decision-making authority over matters other than those to be resolved by the Board of Directors, the Rules for the Management Meeting are established, among other rules, and the decision-making authority is delegated to executive directors and others at the Management Meeting, etc.